-Team members working at the Tech Center will have reasonable commutes from parts of Washington D.C., MD; Annapolis, MD; Baltimore, MD and the rolling countryside surrounding Columbia.
+Team members working at the Tech Center have reasonable commutes from parts of Washington D.C., MD; Annapolis, MD; Baltimore, MD and the rolling countryside surrounding Columbia.
 Michael Sullivan, Managing Director of JLL, points out, “Columbia has the talent pool needed to facilitate Quidient's growth path.
 The schools are great, housing options are abundant, amenities are close by and there is plenty of open space to support thriving, diverse communities.”

 The session took place at the 2017 summer conference which hit a record high in number of registrants.
 The Voice of the Entrepreneurship session was hosted by Mike Binko, CEO of Startup Maryland, and featured four other startup companies from across the state.